andrewwoods1/andrewwoods1.github.io/_posts/2018-06-05-What-makes-a-good-center-forward.md

 ![Img1](/images/xg_finishers.png "graph")

 Lionel Messi is shown to be a less volumous shooter, with greater finishing ability.
-In fact, only Diego Costa comes close to Messi in terms of post shot xG differential.
+Messi is then followed closely in both respects by his Barcelona team-mate Luis Suarez.

-Interestingly, Christian Benteke is present in the this group of top performers, however its expected that up to date data would show otherwise, given the form he has recently encountered.
+Interestingly, Daniel Sturridge is included among the top performers in terms of finishing ability.
+Given that the data includes the 13/14 season, this is not a surprise and it is interesting to see how his career has diverged from that of Luis Suarez, his strike partner in that period.

 Looking at the other end of the scale there are a number of familiar names showing an average reduction in chance conversion likelihood, due to the player's shot placement.
-Brighton's Tomer Hemed is by far the worst finisher of those players with xG per game of 0.3 or more.
+Graziano Pelle is by far the worst finisher of those players with xG per game of 0.3 or more.
 Pierre-Michel Lasogga will be a familiar name to Leeds supporters, and did not live up to the bill of replacing Chris Wood.
-Personally speaking, an average post shot xG differential of approximately -0.022 for Lasogga is not surprising.
+Personally speaking, an average post shot xG differential of approximately -0.025 for Lasogga is not surprising.

 ![Img2](/images/xg_poor_finishers.png "graph")